ahendricks1/CS61_Handbook/deque.md

 # Deque

 A deque, also known as a, "double-ended queue" is an ordered collection of items much like a queue.
-The difference between the two is that a deque has no restriction on which end items are added.
+The difference between the two is that a deque has no restriction on which end items are added or removed.

 # In Memory

-In memory, a \[widget\] looks like this:
+In memory, a deque looks like this:

 \[sketch or diagram\]